benhook1013/space-game/lib/components/starfield.md

 ## Future Enhancements

 - Optional nebula or distant galaxy overlays may draw above the starfield to add ambience while leaving the deterministic tiles untouched.
-These overlays could use noise-generated sprites or a pre-rendered bitmap and expose toggles and density controls in the settings overlay.
+  - `NebulaLayer` generates noise-based sprites per tile with brightness and density sliders.
+  - A distant galaxy overlay draws a large bitmap with subtle parallax.
+  - Settings menu controls toggle these layers and adjust their intensity.